ruiz-nju/VLM_TriTraining/README.md

-# Tri-Training with CoOp, VPT and MaPLe
+# VLM_Tri-Training

-Construct a Tri-Training framework using CoOp, VPT, and MaPLe as base estimators, and evaluate its accuracy on multiple semi-supervised learning benchmarks.
+Construct a Tri-Training framework using VLMs as base estimators, and evaluate its accuracy on multiple semi-supervised learning benchmarks.